emharsha1812/emharsha1812.github.io/_posts/2025-01-22-python-notes.md

 Here’s the direct GitHub link for quick access: [https://github.com/emharsha1812/Python_Programming_Notebooks](https://github.com/emharsha1812/Python_Programming_Notebooks)

 Don't forget to ⭐ star the repository to stay updated with new additions!

+### PS - Here is a list of helpful links that you can reference from time to time

+1. [Python Iterators](https://realpython.com/python-iterators-iterables/) - A super friendly blog on Python Iterators.
+I recommend taking this [quiz](https://realpython.com/quizzes/python-iterators-iterables/) as well after reading the whole blog.

+2. [Memory Management in Python](https://realpython.com/python-memory-management/) - One of those "You should definitely know this" topics.